cstovi/NINA_SeeDither/README.md

 SeeDither adds a sequencer trigger that fires after a configurable number of exposures and performs a random dither via absolute mount slewing — no guider required.
 Plate scale is auto-detected from the connected Seestar camera name.

+Please note this is in test phase and is just something I've been trying myself to see if I could improve Seestar dithering.
+It seems to do a good job but I'd like to see if it works for others.
+You could just blip through fits images to see the dither movement (although that could also be center after drift).
+I have an in development plugin called SeeDrift which attempts to chart drift and dither etc and advise if walking noise is likely.

 ## Version

 Current plugin version: `1.0.0.0`